recommendsmart/opigno/themes/contrib/bootstrap5/README.md

 ## INTRODUCTION

 This is a very non-prescriptive vanilla Bootstrap 5 theme with simple configuration.
-It can be used out of the box or as a subtheme for creating very flexible web designs with minimal changes (just override Bootstrap 5 variables.scss and recompile css!)
+It can be used out of the box or as a subtheme for creating very flexible web designs with minimal changes (just override Bootstrap 5 _variables.scss or this theme's _variables_theme.scss and recompile css!)

 ## FEATURES

-* Bootstrap 5 library (5.0.1) included
+* Bootstrap 5 library (5.0.2) included
 * Bootstrap 5 style guide (view all Bootstrap 5 components on one page)
 * Bootstrap 5 breakpoints
 * Bootstrap 5 integration with CKEditor
 * Bootstrap 5 configuration within admin user interface
 * Interface for creating subtheme
-* Can be used as is (subtheme is required for template overrides)
+* Can be used as is (subtheme is required for template and CSS overrides)
 * Drupal 8 and 9 compatible

 ## SASS compilation: